binwiederhier/ntfy/docs/publish.md

 ntfy-$topic+$token@ntfy.sh
 ```

-To use [username/password](https://docs.ntfy.sh/publish/#username-password), you can use SMTP PLAIN auth when authenticating
+To use a username/password (or an access token as the password with an empty username), you can use SMTP AUTH PLAIN when
-to the ntfy server.
+authenticating to the ntfy server.
+See [authenticating to protected topics](config.md#authenticating-to-protected-topics)

-As of today, e-mail publishing only supports adding a [message title](#message-title) (the e-mail subject).
-Tags, priority,
+for details.

+The email subject becomes the [notification title](#message-title), and the email body becomes the message (treated as
-delay and other features are not supported (yet).
+plain text — [Markdown](#markdown-formatting) is not supported via email).
+Tags, priority, delay and other features are
+not supported (yet).
 Here's an example that will publish a message with the
 title `You've Got Mail` to topic `sometopic` (see [ntfy.sh/sometopic](https://ntfy.sh/sometopic)):

 <figure markdown>